Allocating Human Oversight in AI-Enabled Analytics: Algorithm Design and Regret Analysis

-\begin{assumption} We assume $A_{\min}:=\min_q A_q>0$, where $A_q:=\Var(Y_{q}-Y^{\mathrm{LLM}}_q)$. \end{assumption} Assumption~\ref{ass:bounded} requires the PPI residual $\tilde Y_q = Y_q - Y^{\mathrm{LLM}}_q$ to be bounded, which is needed to apply finite-sample variance concentration inequalities.
-This holds whenever survey responses are bounded, as in Likert scales, binary choices, or bounded-range ratings.
-Assumption~\ref{ass:nondeg} requires that no question is perfectly predicted by the LLM, so that every question retains some residual variance.
-If the LLM predicted a question perfectly, that question would require no human labels and could be excluded from the allocation problem.
+\begin{assumption} We assume (i) $A_{\min}:=\min_q A_q>0$, where $A_q:=\Var(Y_q-\lambda_q^*Y^{\mathrm{LLM}}_q)$, and (ii) for each $q\in[Q]$, $\Var(Y^{\mathrm{LLM}}_q)\ge V_{\min}^{\mathrm{LLM}}$ for some constant $V_{\min}^{\mathrm{LLM}}>0$. \end{assumption} Assumption~\ref{ass:boundedpp} requires outcomes and LLM predictions to be bounded, which ensures uniform concentration of the tuned residual variance over $\lambda\in[0,1]$.
+This holds whenever survey responses and LLM-coded predictions are bounded, as in Likert scales, binary choices, or bounded-range ratings.
+Assumption~\ref{ass:nondeg_ppipp} requires that no question is perfectly predicted after tuning and that the LLM prediction has nonvanishing variance, which is needed for the plug-in tuning coefficient $\hat\lambda_{q,t}$ to concentrate around $\lambda_q^*$.